Sky Garden Help Center

 I have booked a ticket but the email confirmation has not come through?

+Please allow up to 24 hours for your tickets to come through.
 If you have booked a ticket but have not received your ticket via email we will be able to check you in using your booking reference and name.
-If you do not have a booking reference please contact firstname.lastname@example.org or 0207 337 2344 (Monday to Friday 9:30am-5:30pm, closed on bank holidays)
+If you do not have a booking reference please contact email@example.com and we will investigate for you.
+(Monday to Friday 9:30am-5:30pm, closed on bank holidays)